Black and White

 ABOUT ME

-Christine Haskell is Principal of Dative.works and a seasoned advisor in data strategy and leadership.
-With 30 years in information management and a doctorate in Organizational Psychology, she has helped organizations—from Microsoft to mission-driven nonprofits—navigate complexity, mitigate risk, and make values-aligned decisions.
-She is the author of Driving Data Projects and Driving Your Self-Discovery (2024), teaches in WSU’s EMBA MIS program, and serves on editorial boards focused on leadership and human systems.
+3. Panelist or Conference Bio (≈90 words) Best for: Program guides and event websites.
+Christine Haskell, Ph.D., is an advisor in data strategy and leadership who specializes in navigating "wicked" organizational problems.
+With 30 years in information management and a doctorate in Organizational Psychology, she has helped organizations, from Microsoft to mission-driven nonprofits, mitigate risk and align data practices with human values.
+She is the author of Driving Data Projects, a guest lecturer in EMBA programs, and a member of several editorial boards focused on the intersection of technology and human systems.

 10 Interview Questions You Can Ask Me